Paying council tax on an empty property - what landlords need to know

 Council tax can be a confusing matter at the best of times.
-When trying to determine whether the property you own or rent out is eligible for a discount or exemption, it can become trickier still.
-However, even if the home you own is empty and unfurnished you will still be required to pay council tax, although your local council may grant you a discount.
-Below is a comprehensive guide to the most common empty property and council tax queries.
+When trying to determine whether the property you own or rent out is eligible for a discount or exemption – such as in the case of an empty property – it can become trickier still.
+To help you find out if you can avoid paying council tax on an empty property we have put together a comprehensive guide to the most common empty property and council tax queries.

 Council tax on second homes

 If you are the owner of a second home or a holiday home, then you may be eligible to pay less council tax if it is not your main dwelling.
 Councils can provide a discount of up to 50 per cent but eligibility is down to each council’s discretion.

 In the majority of cases, councils will expect you to pay council tax on an empty property.
 However, some offer a discount which is subject to no minimum or maximum amount – it is once again up to the individual council’s discretion.
 A council may also charge up to 100 per cent extra council tax should your property stand empty for over two years, this is also at the discretion of the individual council.
 It is worth mentioning that rules regarding empty properties are different in Scotland.

 There are some instances that automatically exempt you from paying council tax.
 The first of these is if you are selling a home on behalf of someone who has died.
 In this instance, you will be liable to start paying council tax six months after you receive a probate.